 KPA KEY ISSUES GOAL STATEMENT Spatial planning Spatial Equity To develop Port St. Johns as an integrated spatially equitable municipal area, maximizing the potential benefits of its environmental assets in a sustainable and prosperous manner for all its people Basic service delivery Infrastructure backlogs Inadequate provision of basic services Inadequate provision of community services To provide sustainable municipal infrastructure and social services, consistently maintaining and improving the needs of the people Financial viability and Management Debt collection Revenue generation Poor internal controls and systems To build financial sustainability for Port St. Johns Municipality through empowering staff to achieve Good Governance and a Clean Administration, promoting accuracy and transparency Local Economic Development Economic growth leading to the creation of decent jobs.
-Economic infrastructure development To create and facilitate a conducive environment that builds inclusive local economies, sustainable decent employment and eradicates poverty Good governance and public participation Innovative and effective public engagements To create an enabling environment for active public participation and an administrative culture characterized by accountability transparency and efficiency

-Municipal Institutional skills To provide professional, efficient, people cantered

-transformation and development and human resources and administrative services to Port St.

-institutional professionalization of Johns Communities, staff and council for a transformed,

-development the organization. equitable and efficient development local system
+Economic infrastructure development To create and facilitate a conducive environment that builds inclusive local economies, sustainable decent employment and eradicates poverty Good governance and public participation Innovative and effective public engagements To create an enabling environment for active public participation and an administrative culture characterized by accountability transparency and efficiency Municipal transformation and institutional development Institutional skills development and professionalization of the organization.
+Filling of strategic critical vacant posts.
+Institutional and individual performance management framework.
+To provide professional, efficient, people cantered human resources and administrative services to Port St. Johns Communities, staff and council for a transformed, equitable and efficient development local system

-Filling of strategic

-critical vacant posts.

-Institutional and

-individual performance

-management

-framework.

-7.3 Integrated Development Plan Priorities
+4.5 Integrated Development Plan Priorities